 So far we have talked about how businesses should communicate to their audience.
 But, buyers of today are exploring multiple channels to connect with the companies.
 This increase in communication channels doesn’t lead to a positive customer experience.
 In fact, only 22% of the consumers say that the communication used by retailers is usually relevant.

-Though most companies realize that how critical it is to personalize messages while speaking with their customers, they lack the resources and expertise to design an improved customer journey.
-Research has found that only 37% of the organizations believe they have necessary tools to boost customer experience.
+Though most companies realize how critical it is to personalize messages while speaking with their customers, they lack the resources and expertise to design an improved customer journey.
+Research has found that only 37% of the organizations believe they have the necessary tools to boost customer experience.
 This is not enough!
-The complex nature of today’s buyer’s journey with more touch points across multiple channels can make experiences for customers, challenging.
+The complex nature of today’s buyer’s journey with more touchpoints across multiple channels can make experiences for customers, challenging.

 This article shall explain how to keep it buyer-centric when it comes to delivering a superior experience.
 Along the way, you’ll also learn how to think about these areas from a strategic perspective.
 Analyzing these areas not only will help you improve the journey for your buyers, but also you may employ such techniques to drive increased engagement and revenue.